- Frequently Asked Questions

 - Reservations will be held until 12:00 (noon) the day AFTER the first reserved night.
 If you do not claim the site by the noon deadline, it is considered a "no-show" and there will be no refund of fees.

 - You must bring a copy of your confirmation letter (your backcountry camping reservation) with you to the park.
-You must keep one copy of your reservation with you at all times and the other copy must be affixed to your campsite post (Note: a small sealed bag is recommended to protect your permit from the weather).
+You must always keep one copy of your reservation with you and the other copy must be affixed to your campsite post (Note: a small sealed bag is recommended to protect your permit from the weather).
 Consider downloading a copy to your phone.

 - Garibaldi Park visitors are expected to follow backcountry camping ethics for the entirety of their stay.
 Go to the Garibaldi Park webpage for more information and park rules.